Professional Mobile Car Air Conditioning Service In Canberra Cost From $250

 - Receiver-Dryer: But first, the refrigerant needs to be prepped for the evaporator.
 As it moves out of the condenser, the liquid goes through a little reservoir installed in the line.
-This receiver-dryer contains desiccants, small granules that attract water.
+This receiver-dryer contains desiccants and small granules that attract water.

 - Thermal Expansion Valve (TXV): The high-pressure liquid refrigerant flows from the receiver-dryer through the expansion valve, where it is allowed to expand.
 This expansion reduces the pressure on the refrigerant, so it can move into the evaporator.
 The valve senses pressure and regulates the flow of refrigerant, which allows the system to operate steadily, but the moving parts of the valve can wear out and sometimes require replacement.